mongoid/mongoid-history/README.md

 [![Build Status](https://secure.travis-ci.org/aq1018/mongoid-history.png?branch=master)](http://travis-ci.org/aq1018/mongoid-history) [![Dependency Status](https://gemnasium.com/aq1018/mongoid-history.png?travis)](https://gemnasium.com/aq1018/mongoid-history)

 In frustration of Mongoid::Versioning, I created this plugin for tracking historical changes for any document, including embedded ones.
 It achieves this by storing all history tracks in a single collection that you define.
-(See Usage for more details) Embedded documents are referenced by storing an association path, which is an array of document_name and document_id fields starting from the top most parent document and down to the embedded document that should track history.
+Embedded documents are referenced by storing an association path, which is an array of `document_name` and `document_id` fields starting from the top most parent document and down to the embedded document that should track history.

-This plugin implements multi-user undo, which allows users to undo any history change in any order.
+This plugin also implements multi-user undo, which allows users to undo any history change in any order.
 Undoing a document also creates a new history track.
 This is great for auditing and preventing vandalism, but it is probably not suitable for use cases such as a wiki.

 Note
 ----

 **Please don't use 0.1.8 and 0.2.0.**

-They won't work in Rails because there was an error in the sweeper that causes history tracker creation to fail.
-Upgrade to version 0.2.1 instead as it is able to track history on `embeds_one` documents correctly.
+These versions won't work in Rails because there was an error in the sweeper that causes history tracker creation to fail.
+Upgrade to version 0.2.1 instead as it's able to track history on `embeds_one` documents correctly.

 **Refactor in progress**